Auctions are a popular method of selling property, particularly when

 On the day

 Anyone interested in buying the property must register to bid with the agent or auctioneer.
-If you are unsure about bidding you can ask a third party to represent you - eg a real estate agent, family member.
+If unsure about bidding they can ask a third party to represent them – eg a real estate agent, family member.
+If represented by a third party make sure details of the agreement are put in writing.

-All registered bidders must be provided with a copy of all of these documents:
+All registered bidders must be provided with a copy of:

 Before the auction can start the auctioneer must announce that the standard conditions of auction apply as binding contractual obligations.